USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 Tips for US NRIs Sending Money

-• Set rate alerts — tools like Google Finance or Wise let you set alerts when USD-INR hits your target rate
+• Set rate alerts — tools like Google Finance or Wise let you set alerts when USD-INR hits your target rate.
+The rate fluctuates daily, and catching a good rate on a large transfer can save meaningful money.

-• Check recipient bank — NRE accounts receive foreign remittance tax-free; NRO accounts may have TDS implications
+• Check recipient bank — NRE accounts receive foreign remittance tax-free; NRO accounts may have TDS implications.
+See NRI banking for details.

-• Keep records — maintain transfer receipts for both US and Indian tax filing
+• Keep records — maintain transfer receipts for both US and Indian tax filing.
+The IRS and Indian IT department may both ask for documentation.

 Rates and fees change frequently.
 Always compare current rates before transferring.
 NRIWallah may earn a commission from partner links – our comparisons remain unbiased.